Our Tools section includes several useful modules that can enhance your scenario.

-If you wish to pause the flow for longer periods of time, we suggest to split your scenario into two scenarios:
+If you wish to pause the flow for longer periods of time, we suggest splitting your scenario into two scenarios:

 1. The first scenario would contain the part before the pause, and

 2. the second scenario would contain the part after it.

-The first scenario would end up with storing all the necessary information in a Data store together with the current timestamp.
-The second scenario would periodically check the Data store for records with a timestamp older than the intended delay, retrieve the records, finalize the processing of the data and remove the records from the Data store.
+The first scenario would end up storing all the necessary information in a Data store together with the current timestamp.
+The second scenario would periodically check the Data store for records with a timestamp older than the intended delay, retrieve the records, finalize the processing of the data, and remove the records from the Data store.

 Creates a variable that can be mapped by other modules in the route or by the Get Variable module for every route in the scenario.